defano/wyldcard/README.md

 This is not a HyperCard replacement nor is it an open-sourced version of Apple's software.

 It won't import your old stacks and it's missing many foundational aspects of the real software.
-Among its limitations, this implementation lacks support for multiple backgrounds; user levels; card, background or stack-level scripts; visual effects; externals (XCMDs/XFCNs) and home stack script inheritance.
+Among its limitations, this implementation lacks support for user levels; card, background or stack-level scripts; visual effects; externals (XCMDs/XFCNs) and home stack script inheritance.

 # Building the application